 Once the aggressor is served with a TRO he or she must avoid any and all contact with the applicant otherwise they will have to contend with a violation of TRO in addition to their argument and defense to the underlying allegation that supports the TRO.

 Please pay close attention to the specific terms memorialized and factual determinations noted by the judge who signed your order.
 These instructions will set forth the terms in connection to custody, parenting time, weapons and weapons identification forfeiture.

-Venue is typically laid in the county where the TRO was filed.
-Know that venue can be declared in either county of the victim or aggressor or in the alternative, the county where the alleged act of domestic violence occurred.
+Venue is typically declared in the county where the TRO was filed.
+Know that venue can be assigned in either county of the victim or aggressor or in the alternative, the county where the alleged act of domestic violence occurred.

 The Final Restraining Order (FRO) hearing will be heard as soon as practicable.
 Adjournments will be granted only for good cause shown.